Independent transversals in bipartite correspondence-covers

 \begin{proof} First assume $|A| < k^k/k!$.
-Let $H$ be any correspondence-cover of $G$ with $|L(v)|=k$ for every $v \in A_G,B_G.$ Note that by restricting to some subgraph $H'$ if necessary we can assume this.
-For every $v \in A_G$, there are at most $k!$ transversals $T$ in $B_H$ such that every vertex in $L(v)$ has a neighbour in $T.$ Since there are $k^k$ choices for transversals in $B_H$ and $|A|k! < k^k$, there exists a transversal in $B_H$ that can be extended to an independent transversal of $H.$
+Let $H$ be any bipartite correspondence-cover of $G$ with $|L(v)|=k$ for every $v \in A\cup B.$ Note that by restricting to some subgraph $H'$ if necessary we can assume this.
+For every $v \in A$, there are at most $k!$ transversals $T$ of $L(B)$ such that every vertex in $L(v)$ has a neighbour in $T$.
+Since there are $k^k$ choices for transversals of $L(B)$ and $|A|k! < k^k$, there exists a transversal of $L(B)$ that can be extended to an independent transversal of $H$ with respect to $L$.